yugan6669/MAC_ADDRESS_RESTAPI/README.md

 # Process of Execution:
   ---------------------
-- For this script pass two arguments i.e., argument1 is API_KEY and argument2 is MAC_ADDRESS.
+- This script has two arguments i.e., argument1 is API_KEY and argument2 is MAC_ADDRESS.

 - Generate the API_KEY from https://macaddress.io/ .